camera-culture/cc-hardware/_sources/contributing.md.txt

 │   └── ...             # Images, favicons, etc.
 ├── usage/              # Usage reference guide for the EyesOfCambrian package │   └── ...
-├── setup.md            # Installation build instructions
-├── contributing.md     # Contributing tab with instructions on how to contribute to the repo ├── conf.py             # Settings related to extensions, themes, etc.
+├── conf.py             # Settings related to extensions, themes, etc.
 └── index.md            # The "home" page
 ```